estuary-ai/mangrove/README.md

 # Mangrove
 Mangrove is the backend module of Estuary, a framework for building multimodal real-time Socially Intelligent Agents (SIAs).

+## Give us a Star! ⭐
+If you find Estuary helpful, please give us a star!
+Your support means a lot!
+If you find any bugs or would like to request a new feature, feel free to open an issue!

 ## Supported Endpoints

 ### Speech-To-Text (STT/ASR)